nicm42/100-days-of-code/log2.md

 Thoughts: I must have done this in jQuery years ago, so it's good to know what's possible in JavaScript these days.

 Link to work: None

+Day 59: 3rd April 2020
+Progress: Did four of the Javascript30 tutorials.

+Thoughts: As always, all useful stuff.

+Link to work: None